Edgio

 7. Click Save.

-File Size and Query String Limits (Advanced)
+Query String Limits (Advanced)

 • Query string value / parameters: A variety of restrictions may be placed on either a request’s query string value or parameters.